13 Fundamental Advantages and Disadvantages of Solar Energy

 Solar energy is becoming increasingly popular as the world takes notice of the burgeoning carbon emission problems that come with burning fossil fuels.
 But why all the fuss?

-Nay-sayers have become less and less vocal as solar energy’s popularity has grown increasingly unhindered.
-Below I will discuss the advantages and disadvantages of solar energy.
+Nay-sayers have become less and less vocal as solar’s popularity has grown increasingly unhindered.
+Below I will discuss the advantages and disadvantages of solar energy today.

 Advantages of Solar Energy